 - And many more!

 You’ll notice some of these benefits are similar (or better!) than what’s offered with some airline or hotel credit cards.
-For example, the AMEX Hilton Surpass and Citi Hilton HHonors Reserve Card both offer Hilton Gold elite status as part of their benefits.
+For example, the Hilton Honors™ Surpass® Card from American Express and Citi Hilton HHonors Reserve Card both offer Hilton Gold elite status as part of their benefits.

 And the British Airways Visa Signature® Card comes with a 10% discount on British Airways flights from the US.
 So in this case, FoundersCard has a better deal – you get 10% off flights from Canada and the UK, too.